adamterlson/backbone-redux-store/README.md

 -   `storeCreator` **\[[Function](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/function)]** Function that creates a Redux-like store, implementing the same API methods.
                                        In Redux, this is the `createStore` function.
+-   `defaultState` **Any** If using a reducer, the initial state is passed during the first call to the reducer, otherwise undefined is given.

 Returns **[Function](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/function)** A function that expects two arguments: an Object of key/value pairs where the values are
                       Backbone entities, and an optional store enhancer.
 Returns a store.